 Where to eat and drink during Brisbane Writers Festival

-Ask any writer and they’ll tell you that hunger is a term that can mean much for than a simple desire for food.
-Folks can voraciously devour information, seek sustenance from books and wolf down wordplay like there’s no tomorrow.
+Ask any writer and they’ll tell you that hunger is a term that can mean so much more than a simple desire for food.
+For example, folks can voraciously devour information, seek sustenance from books and wolf down wordplay like there’s no tomorrow.
 But at the end of the day, all that mental mastication is going to require some genuine food, not just food for thought.
-The Brisbane Writers Festival is in town from September 5–8, taking over the State Library of Queensland and QAGOMA for three days and nights of enlightening discussion.
+The Brisbane Writers Festival is in town from September 5–8, taking over the State Library of Queensland and QAGOMA for three days of enlightening discussion.
 Between sessions of witty repartee and impassioned conversation, guests will need to top up their energy levels.
-We’ve assembled a hit list of cafes, bars and restaurants perfect for refuelling and digesting the day’s events.
+We’ve assembled a hit-list of cafes, bars and restaurants perfect for refuelling and digesting the day’s events.

 If you’re going to be taking in a bunch of information throughout the day, you need to be at your sharpest.
 To be at your best, you need a good breakfast.
 South Bank and South Brisbane is teeming with great coffee and breakfast spots.
 Kick off your day at Pourboy for some phenomenal sit-down far and a cup of nitro coffee off tap, or nab a latte and a croissant to go from Newport’s on Merivale Street.
 Should you feel like savouring a fresh baguette or vegetarian salad, Naïm on Melbourne (affectionately known as NÖM) should be your first port of call.
 If you need to top up your caffeine levels throughout the day, you’ve got a plethora of options to choose from.
 Miss Green’s Beans, Coffee Mentality and Fuelled Cafe will keep you pepped, while Nonna’s Deli is known as the spot to go for piadinas, paninis and focaccias, and Belle Epoque has a killer selection of French patisserie treats to savour.